memset234/helpmark.vim/README.md

 If you want to delete a mark, default configuration is use "dm..." to realization.

-If you want change the configuration, you can enter the following command in _vimrc:
+If you want to change the configuration, you can enter the following command in _vimrc:

 ```
 for ch in g:zmb